gohdan/feedbackra/README.md

 4. Include JS creation script on your page like this:

-<script src="/feedbackra/javascript.php?form=sample&form_id=1" type="text/javascript"></script>
+<script src="/feedbackra/javascript.php?form=sample" type="text/javascript"></script>

-1 is form id - useful if you have to place more than one form on a page.

-To use form sliding in and out you also have to use jQuery (not included here).
 Don't forget to change "sample" on your own form name!

+To place more than one form on a page, give them different names (instead of "sample") and different config files.

+To use form sliding in and out you also have to use jQuery (not included here, you can find it on https://jquery.com).

 5. Include styles containing in style.css.
 You can include it in your CSS files or place directly on the page in <STYLE> tag just like this:
 <STYLE> ... contents of style.css ... </STYLE>